-Monese has a free account option as well as two paid account options which come with additional features.
+Monese has two account options, both of which are paid and come with a different set of features.
 Plus, two Monese customers, such as flatmates or partners, can manage their finances together with a joint account.
 Your bank account is completely portable across 20 countries in Europe and the UK.
 If you move to another country, your Monese account comes with you.

 The Monese account and app come with a number of features.
 These include:

 - Account options.
-Monese gives you the choice of what type of account you want to open; you can open a GBP account, a EUR account or a RON account.
+Monese gives you the choice of what type of account you want to open; you can open a GBP, EUR or RON account.

 - Joint account.
 Manage your money with a partner or another person in your life.
 Simply open a separate account and start paying for shared bills and other expenditures.

 - Multilingual support.
-You’re able to get customer support from Monese in 12 different languages via phone, email and chat.
+Customer support from Monese is available in 12 different languages via phone, email and chat.

 - Payments.
-Monese offers a number of ways to transfer money.
-This includes foreign transfers in up to 19 currencies which are made at the interbank rate, direct debits, standing orders (recurring payments) and the option to pay other Monese users instantly.
+Monese offers several ways to transfer money.
+This includes foreign transfers in up to 19 currencies at the interbank rate, direct debits, standing orders (recurring payments) and the option to pay other Monese users instantly.
 Apple Pay and Google Pay are also available.

 - Budgeting.
-Monese offers a simple budgeting tool to help you manage your spending.
-You’re also able to view your spending by category and receive transaction alerts.
+A simple budgeting tool can help you manage your spending.
+You’re can view your spending by category and receive transaction alerts.

 - Receive your salary.
-You can have your salary deposited directly into your Monese account.
+Have your salary deposited directly into your Monese account via a SEPA payment.

 - Pots.
-Reach a savings goal by separating your money into multiple pots.
-You can send your money directly into these pots from your main account.
+Reach a savings goal by separating your money into multiple pots straight from your main account.

 Fees and rates